Find a psychologists in Philadelphia, PA

 He was very easy to talk to and provided reasonable homework assignments that made since in relation to my specific issues.

-David Low, MS PhD DTh (no insurance taken)
+David Low, MS PhD DTh, Spiritual Counseling, Philadelphia, no insurance

 How Thervo works